ekulabuhov/NodePerf/README.md

 ## What?
-This will eventually become a platform for pitting multiple algorithm implementations against each other to find out the most performant.
+This will eventually become a platform for profiling different snippets of code against each other to find out the most performant solution.

 This project is inspired by jsperf.com.